 So what’s your role in all this?

-It was about what else I could have been doing to make my own life at work happier.
-Remember that your anger doesn’t exist outside of you.
+It was often about what else I could have been doing to make my own life at work happier.
+Anger doesn’t exist outside of you.
 It’s something that is manufactured inside you.
-It is created by you.
-It can’t all be about them.
+It is a feeling created by you.
+And as the intensity of anger grows (triggered by real events) the intensity you feel is no longer all about them.
 At least not usually.

-The good news is that you also have the ability to learn to manage it.
-This is one choice you can make for yourself.
+The good news is you also have the ability to learn to manage it.
+It may take time, but this is one choice you can make for yourself.
 Therapy and sites like this one can assist in the process.
 But you are still the only one who can choose to make things better for yourself.
+Even if that eventually means leaving.

 Are you ready to choose less anger?